dgabsi/RL_PPO_DDPG/README.md

 # Code for course Reinforcement learning
 ### Daniela Stern- Gabsi

-### github- dgabsi/707project
+### github- dgabsi/RL_project_707

 (updats were made from danielaneuralx which is my working github but its all mine)

 This project includes 4 different main tasks.
 The first task I will build an environment based on a famous Israel board game where your aim is to pickup a package.
 The second task I will build and agent using the Q learning algorithm, and I will demonstrate that by using this algorithm the agent is abel to play the game successfully without prior knowledge of the game rules.
 In the third task I will implement an advanced Reinforcement learning algorithm-The DDPG algorithm which is based on Deterministic policy gradient approximation
 .I will use the Lunar Lander Gym environment.
-In the fourth taks I will use another model-the Proximal Policy Optimization (PPO) which is a very effective and stable model for policy approximation.
+In the fourth task I will use another model-the Proximal Policy Optimization (PPO) which is a very effective and stable model for policy approximation.
 The code is implemented in pytorch.
 Main notebooks are: